 A bespoke bar stands out on the first floor, while a mural by Indiana Hoover—inspired by Salvador Dali’s surrealist cookbook Les Dîners de Gala—depicts the various aforementioned heroes.
 The space’s strong focus on wine is enhanced by the work of Studio Pilens, which created wine storage installations and a unique sommelier stage.

-Pearl Box cocktail bar
+Pearl Box bar and lounge

 More from HD: